tricode/social-share-magnolia/README.md

 Make the component available to authors, and include the files in `webresources` on your pages using standard magnolia techniques.

-(To make this component available on the mtk basic page, you could use the decoration included in `_dev/decorations`.)
+(To make this component available on the mtk basic page, you could use the decoration included in <https://github.com/tricode/social-share-magnolia>`/_dev/decorations`.)

 Also, don't forget to configure the value of 'defaultBaseUrl' in Magnolia's Configuration App, under `/server/defaultBaseUrl`.
-It is used to build the complete external link to the page on whic the component is placed.
+It is used to build the complete external link to the page on which the component is placed.

 ## Demo

-To see a page demonstrating this component, open the Pages app in Magnolia AdminCentral and import the file in `_dev/demos`.
+To see a page demonstrating this component, open the Pages app in Magnolia AdminCentral and import the file in <https://github.com/tricode/social-share-magnolia>`/_dev/demos`.
 (Import it directly at the root of the tree to see an example of the included css styling.)

 ## Information on Magnolia CMS
 This directory is a Magnolia 'light module'.